 JACK DONGARRA EARLY CAREER AWARD

 The ISC High Performance Jack Dongarra Early Career Award and Lecture Series is an annual event that honors the remarkable contributions of Professor Jack Dongarra to the field of high performance computing and the HPC community.
-This award and lecture series became a part of the ISC conference series starting in 2023.
+This series became a part of the ISC conference series starting in 2023.

 The award is intended for an up-and-coming researcher who has been a catalyst for scientific progress in their field.
 The researcher should have between 4-10 years of experience after completing their PhD.
 The award focuses on outstanding individuals who have made exceptional contributions to high-performance computing, including numerical algorithms and software libraries, computational sciences, mathematics, and machine learning.